mdarino/Udacity_CPP_FoodAcceptance-/README.md

 # Food acceptance Project

-This repo contains My C++ Capstone Project project for the Object Oriented Programming Course of the Udacity C++ Nanodegree Program.[Link](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213)
+This repo contains My C++ Capstone Project for the Object Oriented Programming Course of the Udacity C++ Nanodegree Program.[Link](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213)

-The food acceptance project is created to control how many foods are accepted or are not acceptable in food preparation.
-It is focused mainly on places where we can find one plate for the day, for example in my country (Argentina) it is very common at community kitchens or companies/schools kitchens.
-The main idea is to avoid throwing food and get statistics of food acceptance.
+The food acceptance project is created to control how much food is accepted in meals preparation.
+It is focused mainly on places where we can find one plate for the day, for example in my country (Argentina) it is very common at community kitchens, companies, schools cafeteria, etc. The main idea is to avoid throwing food and get statistics of food acceptance.
-Another important motivation for this software is to find what food is not accepted and find another way to prepare this food searching in that way cover all the nutrient needed for children/adults.
+Another important motivation for this software is to find what food is not accepted and find other ways of preparing this meals in a way that covers all the nutrients needed for children/adults.

 <p align="center"><img src="softwareFrontEnd.jpg" width="600" height="800" /> </p>
 (The previous Image is not the final result.
 Design proposal)